 Now that you’ve segmented your customers with RFM, it's time to determine the value of each segment to see which of your customers perform the best.

-To calculate the CLV for each of your customer segments, you’ll need to track down three key pieces of data within your pre-established timeframe: Average Order Value, Purchase Frequency, and Customer Value.
+To calculate the customer lifetime value for each of your customer segments, you’ll need to track down three key pieces of data within your pre-established timeframe: average order value, purchase frequency, and customer value.

-Average Order Value represents the average amount of money that a customer spends every time they place an order.
-To get this number, you’ll simply need to take your total revenue and divide it by your total number of orders.
+Average order value represents the average amount of money that a customer spends every time they place an order.
+To get this number, you simply need to take your total revenue and divide it by your total number of orders.

 Note: To get a more accurate number, be sure to click Define under Total Sales and uncheck everything except for Subtotal.